smy329/melody-makers-client-react/task_description.md

    - Create a payment history page for students.
 It will show the payment made by that student.
 Make sure to sort the payment history descending.
 The newest payment will be at the top

-## :writing_hand: **Bonus Task:**

-2. Create a readme for the client-side and write about your project.

-   - Website name or logo or both
-   - Minimum 5 points of your website features
-   - Used packages/ technology name
-   - Live site link

-3. Implementing a dark/light theme toggle for the home page.
-It's optional to implement the theme toggle for the entire website\.

 ## :writing_hand: **Optional Task:**

 1. (Highly Recommended) Add extra features you have learned so far, or you can explore new things.
 This will help you in the future to differentiate your project from others.